nirmalvarma1312/CS521-SNLP-Abstractive-Summarization/README.md

 # 🧠 Abstractive Summarization Using GRU & LSTM

-This project implements and compares GRU and LSTM-based sequence-to-sequence models with attention mechanisms for the task of **abstractive text summarization**, using the [WikiHow dataset](https://github.com/mahnazkoupaee/WikiHow-Dataset).
+This project implements and compares GRU and LSTM-based sequence-to-sequence models with attention mechanisms for the task of **abstractive text summarization**, using the [WikiHow dataset].
 It was developed as part of the **CS521 – Statistical NLP** course at the University of Illinois Chicago.

 ---